-What do effective marketing and PR messages have in common with memorable fiction?
-They both rely their creators developing and maintaining a vivid mental image of characters.
-But while a fiction writer uses that mental image to give us the likes of Alex Cross, Nancy Drew, Atticus Finch (my favorite hero), or Olivia Pope, the communications professional uses her imaginary characters (called marketing or buyer personas) to create attention-grabbing, persuasive campaign messages.
+What do effective marketing and PR messages and interesting fiction have in common?
+Their creators develop vivid characters.
+Creators of fiction give us the likes of Alex Cross, Nancy Drew, Atticus Finch (one of my favorites), or Olivia Pope.
+The marketing professional uses her imaginary characters (called “buyer personas”) to craft attention-grabbing, persuasive messages.

-Once you’ve collected your data, organize the facts into profiles that can guide you as you’re developing your communications.
-Below is an example of the information you’d include in a persona’s profile (we’re using a B2B customer as an example):
+Once you’ve collected your data, organize the facts into profiles that can guide you as you’re writing.
+Below is an example of the information you could include in a persona’s B2B profile:

 - Job role